-Repurposed Spindles into Christmas Ornaments-Day 9 of Thankful for Repurposing
+Repurposed Spindles into Christmas Ornaments

 A little while ago I came across an awesome project while browsing Pinterest.
 Debi from Debi’s Design Diary had cut and refashioned spindles and parts from furniture to make the coolest Christmas ornaments.
 I loved the concept and wanted to make some of my own.
 I gathered all of the extra chair and table parts and leftover pieces of posts, and started cutting and putting together different pieces, until I thought they would make neat ornaments.
 This is what I came up with after cutting and piecing them together with wood glue.